JordanWhitehead/ITSS-232/README.md

 11. **Media Queries**: Media queries ensure the website's layout and styles adapt to different screen sizes, guaranteeing a consistent and optimal user experience.

 12. **HTML Meta Tags**: The HTML file includes necessary meta tags, such as charset, viewport, and author information, for proper rendering and indexing by search engines.

----

-## How to Run

-Download the Final repository and open the index.html with a web browser to view this website.